wherobots/wherobots-python-dbapi/README.md

     client application.
 The default is EWKT (string) and the most convenient for human inspection while still being usable by libraries like Shapely.
+* `reuse_session`: controls whether an existing runtime of the same type and in the same region that is available should be re-used for this connection.
+This is the default behavior.